Fake: Letter calling for strike in J&K is not by Geelani, but from Pakistan

 While announcing his decision to step down, Geelani said in his letter that the leaders in PoK were trying to be part of the government and ministries.
 Recent investigations had led to the explosion of some people owing to financial irregularities and many other issues.

-The ISI, on the other hand was upset with the old guard.
+The ISI, on the other hand, was upset with the old guard.
 The ISI felt that the old guard was unable to rake up passions and get the youth the streets.
 Further, the old guard did absolutely nothing after the government of India abrogated Article 370.
 It felt the need to replace them with a younger lot of people.